apache/flink/docs/apis/dataset_transformations.md

 This document gives a deep-dive into the available transformations on DataSets.
 For a general introduction to the Flink Java API, please refer to the [Programming Guide](programming_guide.html).

+For zipping elements in a data set with a dense index, please refer to the [Zip Elements Guide](zip_elements_guide.html).

 * This will be replaced by the TOC
 {:toc}